top of page

 All questions regarding my counselling services and your therapeutic plan are welcome.

-At its core, therapy is a conversation where you can talk about what matters most to you without judgment or pressure.
+At its core, therapy is a warm conversation where you can talk about what matters most to you without any judgment or pressure.

 Confidentiality is something I take very seriously.
 As a member of the Canadian Counselling and Psychotherapy Association (CCPA), I am legally and ethically bound to protect your privacy.
 Everything you share in therapy is kept confidential, and no information is released without a conversation and your consent.